mozilla/uniffi-rs/docs/manual/src/internals/object_references.md

 ## Lifetimes

-In order to allow for instances to be used as flexibly as possible from foreign-language code, UniFFI wraps all object instances in an `Arc` and leverages their reference-count based lifetimes, allowing UniFFI to largely stay out of handling lifetimes entirely for these objects.
+In order to allow for instances to be used as flexibly as possible from foreign-language code, UniFFI requires all object instances to be wrapped in an `Arc` and leverages their reference-count based lifetimes, allowing UniFFI to largely stay out of handling lifetimes entirely for these objects.

 When constructing a new object, UniFFI is able to add the `Arc` automatically, because it knows that the return type of the Rust constructor must be a new uniquely-owned struct of